about

 "Imakhu" means "Minister; One Worthy of Honor."

 Imakhu has reached and empowered diverse populations as a touring performer and workshop presenter.
-She has taught African/Latino drumming, dance, theater, music, visual and literary arts throughout her fifty year career.
+She has taught African/Latino drumming, dance, theater, music, visual and literary arts.
 She has also specialized in teaching physically challenged, at-risk, and detention home Black and Latinx youth throughout New Jersey, Pennsylvania and New York.
-She continues to teach drumming, dance, meditation and yoga to youth, elders, domestic violence survivors, business people, and health professionals.
+She continues to teach drumming, dance, meditation and yoga to youth, elders, domestic violence survivors, business and health professionals.
 Queen Mother also performs in concert as a solo artist.
 Her shows are motivational, uplifting, and educational.

 Queen Mother has established the first official Khametic Water Faith,

 Over the years, Queen Mother has served the greater Newark community by offering free yoga and meditation, spiritual and business mentoring classes to the city's artists, and pandemic food distribution to Newark residents and neighbors-with-no-addresses.
-Among her awards, Queen Mother Imakhu was honored by the Greater Newark Women's Assembly for her leadership, being a role model, and ongoing commitment to community service.
+Among her awards, Queen Mother Imakhu was honored by the Greater Newark Women's Assembly for her leadership, for being a role model, and for ongoing commitment to community service.
+She was also cited by Newark City Council and Mayor Ras Baraka's office for her contributions to the city.
+Currently, Queen Mother serves as President of the National Action Network Newark Brick City Chapter.
+She is also leader of the Association for the Studies of Classical African Civilizations (ASCAC) Brick City Study Group.

-On a personal note, Queen Mother's interest in history and culture are close to home.
+Imakhu was born in Elizabeth, NJ, then raised in 1960’s Kenilworth, NJ, where she remembers routinely seeing crosses burned.
+Her family knows her as Elaine Artís Lloyd-Nazario.
+She is the proud mother of two adult daughters from her first marriage.
+Queen Mother's interest in history and culture are close to home.
 Her father, Tommie Lloyd, was the first African American accepted into the NJ Tool & Die Association.
 Her father was Gullah Geechee from South Carolina.
 Imakhu’s mother, Jean Whitley Lloyd-Mayfield, was the first African American Girl Scout Leader in Kenilworth, NJ – at a time when crosses were still being burned.
 In the 1600’s, Virginia manumission laws were changed because her maternal ancestors were left land by their slaveholder in his will – something unheard of at that time.
 They chose, instead, not to take residence.
 This was the side of the family that ultimately became Artis (originally Ortiz).
 Her ancestor Billy Artis fought in the Nat Turner uprising.
-Imakhu lectures on the rich history of her family, which is Bantu, Haitian, Dominican, Puerto Rican, Brazilian, Gullah, Melungeon, and Bajan.
+Imakhu lectures on the rich history of her family, which is Bantu, Puerto Rican, Haitian, Dominican, and Gullah.
 She has been studying the hidden history of enslaved Afro-Latinx/Hispanic/people of color in the United States.

 Queen Mother Imakhu's newest book about the modern day practice of the Khametic spiritual water tradition, which she founded and established.
 Purchase here,